How to convert Excel spreadsheets to Python models with Claude Code

 Also, it allows you to embed your Excel model in other applications (e.g. a web app dashboard, or internal tools).
 And Python has far more advanced capabilities than Excel, especially when it comes to machine learning.

 Finally, once you have it in Python you can iterate with the coding agent itself to improve it.
-This is far easier to do in Python than getting an agent to understand a spaghetti mess of Excel formulae.
+This is far easier to do in Python than getting an agent to understand a spaghetti mess of Excel formulae every time you want to make a change.
+Do the conversion once, then it's incredibly quick to update and iterate on.

 1. Audit your Excel sheet